chenboran/firesight-wiki-clone/op-undistort.md

 1. Computed and obtained from a preceding camera calibration stage (see [[op-matchGrid]]).
 1. Provided externally as FireSight pipeline arguments

+The _undistort_ stage is normally used only for removing intrinsic distortion.
+Use other stages for removing extrinisic distortion (e.g., [[op-warpPerspective]])

 * **cameraMatrix** JSON array [v11,v12,v13,v21,v22,v23,v31,v32.v33] representing a 3x3 cameraMatrix.
 Default is `[1,0,0,0,1,0,0,0,1]`
 * **distCoeffs** JSON array of 4,5, or 8 radial/tangential distortion coefficients.
 Default is `[]`.
 * **model** Name of stage whose model has a JSON "calibrate" object having _cameraMatrix_ and _distCoeffs_.